-Employers, as data controllers, must ensure that personal data about their employees is collated and processed fairly, is kept accurate and up-todate and is not kept for longer than is necessary.
-Employees, as data subjects, have the right to make a subject access request which means that, as in the UK, employees have the general right to request access to their personnel data.
+Employers, as data controllers, must ensure that personal data about their employees is collected and processed fairly, is kept accurate and up-to-date and is not kept for longer than is necessary.
+Employees, as data subjects, have the right to make a subject access request which means that, employees have the general right to request access to their personnel data.